hidden1nin/menticlone/README.md

 ## Contributing
 We welcome contributions from developers who share our vision for improving classroom engagement and interaction.
 Please see the contributing guidelines for more information on how to get involved.

+## We currently need help with:
+* Simplifying index.css into multiple files.
+* Improving usability in menus.
+* Adding more features.
+* Ollama integration??

 ## License
 This project is licensed under the MIT License.